 Step 2: Get a Handle on All of Your Data

 The insurance industry is rife with data silos.
 Numerous verticals, LoBs, and M&A activity have created a disorganized collection of platforms and data storage, often with their own incompatible source systems.
-In some cases, each unit or function has their own specialized data warehouse or activities that are not consistent or coordinated.
-This not only creates a barrier to cohesive data analysis, but can result in a hidden stockpile of information as LoBs make rogue implementations off the radar of key decision makers.
+In some cases, each unit or function has its own specialized data warehouse or activities that are not consistent or coordinated.
+This not only creates a barrier to cohesive data analysis, but can result in a hidden stockpile of information as LoBs make rogue implementations off the radar of key decision-makers.

-For example, the operational reports conducted by each LoB reported a different amount of Paid Losses on Claims for the current year, calling into question their enterprise-wide decision making process.
-As one of their established partners, we provided a solution.
+For example, the operational reports conducted by each LoB reported a different amount of paid losses on claims for the current year, calling into question their enterprise-wide decision-making process.
+As one of their established partners, Aptitive provided a solution.
 Our team conducted a current state assessment, interviewing a number of stakeholders to determine the questions each group wanted answered and the full spectrum of data sources that were essential to reporting.

-We then built them data pipelines (using SSIS for ETL and SQL Server) to integrate the 25 disparate sources we identified as crucial to their business.
-We unified the meta-data, security, and governance practices across their organizations to provide a unified view that also remained compliant with federal regulation.
+We then built data pipelines (using SSIS for ETL and SQL Server) to integrate the 25 disparate sources we identified as crucial to our client’s business.
+We unified the meta-data, security, and governance practices across their organizations to provide a holistic view that also remained compliant with federal regulation.
 Now, their monthly P&L and operational reporting are simplified in a way that creates agreements across LoBs – and helps them make informed decisions.